St. Laurence Church

 The Church of England has a long tradition of being involved in education and the Diocese of Birmingham continues to invest over £330,00 each year in supporting church schools.

-The Mothers’ Union has recently presented the school with a ‘Pastoral Book Box’ containing books about family life, moving house, illness, bereavement, disabilities and anxiety.
-The clergy are also available to support staff and families with pastoral issues.
+St Laurence Church Mothers’ Union has presented the school with a ‘Pastoral Book Box’ containing books about family life, moving house, illness, bereavement, disabilities and anxiety.

 Website: www.stlaurencenorthfield.org